Mortgage Loans Explained: A Comprehensive Guide

 High up-front mortgage insurance premiums

-VA loans, Designed for present and former military men and their families, offer a number of significant advantages.
-These include: no down payment, no private mortgage insurance (PMI), and competitive interest rates.
-These benefits are a token of appreciation for your service.Pros:
+VA loans offer some significant advantages for present and former military men and their families.
+These include no down payment, private mortgage insurance (PMI), or competitive interest rates.
+These benefits are a token of appreciation for your service.

 - No down payment needed